Classical periodic orbits in extended phase space for spherical harmonic oscillator with spin-orbit coupling: Introduction

+Apart from its physical importance as the nuclear mean-field model, the Hamiltonian (\ref{eq:Hamiltonian}) provides us an interesting and significant example of the integrable spin-orbit-coupled system.
+The classical motions in the same Hamiltonian were investigated by Rozmej and Arview\cite{RozArv92}.
+The main purpose of their work was to specify the origin of chaotic nature in the nuclear mean-field model.
+They found that the classical motion in the anisotropic HO system, which is integrable, turns gradually chaotic with increasing spin-orbit coupling strength, and concluded that the spin-orbit coupling can be regarded as one possible source of nuclear chaoticity.
+In their paper, they also studied the classical motions in the spherical potential, only numerically by the Poincar\'{e} plot for two-dimensional orbits in the angular-momentum projected space.
+The result indicates the integrability of the classical system, but the analytical studies of the orbit have not been attempted.

+Classical-quantum correspondence in the Hamiltonian similar to Eq.~(\ref{eq:Hamiltonian}) was considered by Amann et al. in Ref.~\cite{AmaBra02}.
+They incorporated anisotropy into the HO potential and applied the WKB method.
+A good quantum-classical correspondence was found in such an anisotropic case.
+However, in the spherical case, some POs lie in the mode conversion point and the WKB method cannot be applied.
+They also found several inconsistencies between contribution of classical POs and the exact quantum spectrum.
+Then they got interest in applying the trace formula in the extended phase space they develped, but actual application has not yet been made.
+Some details on this will be discussed later in Sec.~\ref{sec:summary}.

+In this paper, I give the general analytic solution to the EOM for Hamiltonian (\ref{eq:Hamiltonian}) by explicitly taking account of the spin degree of freedom using the classical spin variables.
+The EOM are nonlinear in orbital and spin variables, but the spin motion can be exactly solved in the spherical model, and the spin vector is explicitly given by the function of time.
+Making use of this solution and applying a subtle time-dependent transformation of variables, the system of equations are found to arrive at time-independent homogeneous equations which can be exactly solved.
+I also construct all the possible POs.
+With varying energy, those POs exhibit peculiar interesting bifurcation scenarios, and all those bifurcations are described analytically.
+This kind of model would be not only valuable for the study of nonlinear dynamics in integrable systems but also be suggestive for the study of nonintegrable systems.

-This paper is organized as follows.
-Sec.~\ref{sec:spin_var} recapitulates the basic concepts of the classical counterpart of the spin and its dynamics derived by the spin coherent-state path integral representation.
+The paper is organized as follows.
+Section~\ref{sec:spin_var} recapitulates the basic concepts of the classical counterpart of the spin and its dynamics derived by the spin coherent-state path-integral representation.
 In Sec.~\ref{sec:frozen_spin}, special types of classical orbits with frozen spin and their properties are discussed.
 In Sec.~\ref{sec:spin_prec}, generic solutions to the classical EOM with spin precession are derived.
-Using this solution, periodic orbits are investigated and their bifurcation scenarios with varying energies are clarified.
-Sec.~\ref{sec:summary} is devoted to a summary and perspective.
+Using this solution, POs are investigated and their bifurcation scenarios with varying energies are clarified.
+Section~\ref{sec:summary} is devoted to a summary and discussion on the application of semiclassical trace formula.